LiteSoul/VuetheCryptos/README.md

 - Preload styles/scripts to start loading them without blocking page rendering:

-- Cache some resources for up to a year, after securing by HTTPS and HTTP/2
+- Cache some resources for up to a year, after securing it with HTTPS and HTTP/2

 - Auto deploy to Netlify from GitHub, as a "static site" for serverless fast loading